PierrePlaziat/MaGeek/README.md

 ### Maybe after all that

-x	differentes variant in deck
+-	differentes variant in deck
-x	Avalonia port
+-	Avalonia port